Self-training

 On-line courses from the UK Data Service

 The British data service offers a general education program on data management: “Data management training resources(6).
-Several exercises are available: legal questions, data description, etc. The service also schedules webinars.
-See the program here.
 The service published a second edition of the work Managing and Sharing Research Data in 2014: a guide to good practices.
 Content is available in html form here.
 It follows the life-cycle of research data with chapters featuring videos, case studies, check-lists, tools, templates, exercises, and internet resources.
-Another web site is also available.
-A Youtube channel features 30 specialized videos.
-Subscribe to receive news and updates.
-Several guides are also available.

 Workshops from the MIT libraries